h2o/h2o/deps/hiredis/README.md

 opt->options |= REDIS_OPT_PREFER_IPV4;
 ```

-If a connection is lost, `int redisReconnect(redisContext *c)` can be used to restore the connection using the same endpoint and options as the given context.

 ### Configurable redisOptions flags

 There are several flags you may set in the `redisOptions` struct to change default behavior.
 You can specify the flags via the `redisOptions->options` member.